mui/material-ui/docs/data/joy/guides/themeable-component/themeable-component.md

 ### 4. Support theme default props

-To let your users customize the default props of your component for different projects, you need to use the `useThemeProps` API.
+To customize your component's default props for different projects, you need to use the `useThemeProps` API.

 ```diff
 + import { useThemeProps } from '@mui/joy/styles';